dataubc/python_mongo_movie_app/README.md

 `docker build -t mongo .`
 - Run the following commans to creat the container `docker run -p 8899:8899 mongo`
-- To access the mongo notebook, open this file in a browser with the given link in the broswer,it wll be something like this `http://127.0.0.1:8899/?token=xxxxx`
+- To access the mongo notebook, open this file in a browser with the given link in the broswer,it will be something like this `http://127.0.0.1:8899/?token=xxxxx`